iecse/CodeMeets/README.md

-# CodeMeets
+# IECSE CodeMeets

-This repository contains all the materials for all the Code Meets organised by IECSE
+This is a repository of solved problems and resources for all Code Meets organised by IECSE

 - [Heaps - 19/08/2018](https://github.com/iecse/CodeMeets/tree/master/heaps)